Who Can Sue for Wrongful Death and Who Gets the Money?

 Who Can Sue for Wrongful Death?

-Since procedures vary from state to state, it’s essential to speak with a wrongful death attorney familiar with your state’s laws.
+Since procedures vary from state to state, speaking with a wrongful death attorney familiar with your state’s laws is essential.

-In Pennsylvania, a wrongful death action can recover the “loss of income [as well as] the loss of support, services, and comfort the decedent would have provided to their spouse and children had they lived,” says Lichtenstein.
+On the other hand, a wrongful death claim is a cause of action “brought only by the next of kin of the decedent.”
+Lichtenstein says it falls outside the estate and is not subject to Pennsylvania inheritance tax.
+A wrongful death action can recover the “loss of income [as well as] the loss of support, services, and comfort the decedent would have provided to their spouse and children had they lived.”

-But in addition to this survival action, “the wife and child have a separate wrongful death claim that’s not part of the estate [and addresses the fact that the] child no longer has Dad, [the person] who was the main breadwinner who provided for child’s shelter and food,” he says.
+For example, “A dad dies and is survived by his wife and child.
+The estate is opened, and the wife will likely be the administrator of the estate.
+She hires a personal injury attorney, who files both a survival action and a wrongful death claim.
+The survival action will include all the claims of damages associated with the dad’s case had he not died, including pain and suffering and wage loss.
+But in addition to this survival action, the wife and child have a separate wrongful death claim that’s not part of the estate and addresses the fact that the child no longer has a dad, who was the main breadwinner who provided for the child’s shelter and food,” Lichtenstein says.

 It’s important to speak with an attorney familiar with your state’s wrongful death laws to ensure that all possible claims are brought on behalf of your loved one and yourself.